AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/governance/unstoppable-community-grant-program.md

 Before submitting an official proposal on the Astar Forum, project teams can share their idea and gather early feedback through Astar’s community channels such as [Discord](https://discord.gg/astarnetwork), Telegram, or the Forum itself.
 This step is completely optional and depends on each team’s preference and readiness to collect feedback before the official submission.

-The standard UCG duration is 4 months, with the possibility of renewal for an additional four months upon Council approval.
+The standard UCG duration is four months, with the possibility of renewal for an additional four months upon Council approval.

 **Phase 1: Proposal, Review and Council Evaluation**